UK crypto regulation

 • Banning incentives to invest.
 FCA proposed banning financial promotions for high-risk investments from offering monetary or non-monetary benefits that incentivize investment activity, such as ‘refer a friend’ or new joiner bonuses.

 • Cooling-off period.
 FCA proposed a minimum 24-hour cooling-off period for first-time investors with a firm.
-Personalised risk warning pop-up.
+Personalized risk warning pop-up.
 FCA proposed introducing a personalized risk warning pop-up (or equivalent) for first-time investors with a firm.

 • Appropriateness assessments.
 Before an application or order for an RMMI can be processed in response to a DOFP, the firm must assess the specific RMMI that is appropriate for the consumer.